Quamatic/rbx-redux/README.md

 This is extremely unfinished right now, so use at your own risk.
 (I haven't even tested if it works, so...
 But I'll do that eventually.
 It's just a proof of concept for the most part.)

+The package could also be heavily unoptimized at the moment for a Luau environment.
+The reason was because I was writing this extremely quickly and only made a few things optimized directly for Luau.

 # Packages
 All redux packages (dev-tools, thunk, etc.) are bundled into just this one package.
 I might change my mind and turn them all into seperate packages, but for now this is how it is designed.